craftercms/docs/source/developers/draft.rst

 Crafter CMS developers must integrate their applications with XB, essentially telling XB what field of the model each element on the view represents.
 See :ref:`content-modeling` to learn more about the model.

 ..
-TODO
-<figure: example page with a sample content type side by side showing the relation between page elements
-and content type fields>
+TODO insert <figure: example page with a sample content type side by side showing the relation between page elements and content type fields>

 ----------------------------------------------
 Creating Experience Builder (XB) Enabled Sites